 When choosing the person who will execute your will be sure to give it the appropriate consideration.
 You want someone you can trust who is also extremely familiar with you and your assets.

-If you are in the process of creating or updating your will and need help deciding on an executor, contact one of our attorneys today for a consultation to ensure you get the proper guidance for making a good decision.
+If you are in the process of creating or updating your will and need help deciding on an executor, contact one of our attorney today for a consultation to ensure you get the proper guidance for making a good decision.